How much can you save?

-Keep in mind that the Mortgage Calculator merely provides an estimate on how much your mortgage payment will be based on the information you provide.
+Keep in mind that our home refinance calculator provides an estimate on how much your payment will be based on the information you provide.
 The calculator does not take into account your overall financial situation so your actual rate and payment may be higher.

-That’s why we offer this free mortgage refinance calculator.
-It’s a quick and simple way of getting an estimate of how much you might save on your mortgage payment each month and how much you might save in interest payments over the life of the loan.
-Our calculator is a great first step in your mortgage refinance journey!
-Also think about these questions when you are considering refinancing your home.
+That’s why we offer this free home refinance calculator.
+It’s a quick and simple way of getting an estimate of how much you might save on your payment each month and how much you might save in interest payments over the life of the loan.
+Our calculator is a great first step in your refinance journey!

-- How long is your new mortgage term?
-A mortgage’s "term" is the number of years you have to pay the loan back.
+A loan's "term" is the number of years you have to pay it back.
 When you refinance with a new lender, you often have to pick a term of either 15 or 30 years.
-If you have 20 years left on your current mortgage, refinancing to a new 30 year mortgage can help reduce your monthly payment but may result in you paying more interest over life of your new loan.
-Refinancing to a 15 year mortgage might increase your monthly payment, but may help you save money on interest.
+If you have 20 years left on your current home loan, refinancing to a new 30 year loan can help reduce your monthly payment but may result in you paying more interest over life of your new loan.
+Refinancing to a 15 year loan might increase your monthly payment, but may help you save money on interest.
 At Freedom Mortgage, we are often able to allow our current customers to keep their remaining loan term the same when they refinance with us.

-How much you pay in closing costs when you refinance depends on your personal finances, the type of mortgage you choose, and your lender.
+How much you pay in closing costs when you refinance depends on your personal finances, the type of home loan you choose, and your lender.
 Closing costs can include lender fees, discount points, and payments for homeowners insurance and property taxes.
-Freddie Mac says the average closing costs for a refinance are nearly $5,000.
+According to Freddie Mac, the average closing costs for a refinance are nearly $5,000.
 The actual amount of your closing costs may be higher or lower than this average.

 When you are trying to understand the closing costs of a refinance, it is useful to look at the APR vs the interest rate of the loan.
 APR (or "annual percentage rate") helps you better understand the total cost of a refinance.
 When there is a large difference between the interest rate and annual percentage rate of a refinance, this can be a sign the loan comes with significant closing costs.
 When the difference is small, this often means the loan has fewer closing costs.